About Recon

 What Recon actually does

-It connects to 11 tools your company already uses: your database (Postgres, Supabase), your codebase (GitHub), your tickets (Linear, Jira), your docs (Notion, Confluence), your support platform (Intercom), your error tracking (Sentry), your billing (Stripe), and your CRM (HubSpot).
+It connects to the 13 tools your team already uses: your database (Postgres, Supabase), your codebase (GitHub), your tickets (Linear, Jira), your docs (Notion, Confluence), your support platforms (Intercom, Zendesk, HappyFox), your error tracking (Sentry), your billing (Stripe), and your CRM (HubSpot).
+Slack is the delivery channel so your team can ask from any thread.

 Integrations